richelbilderbeek/chapter_paradata/README.md

 ### If the code and the paper disagree, it is the code that generated the figures

 ### Hence, the knowledge is stored in the code for the experiment.
 The code is the paradata for the experiment

+### Definition of data

+Data is information that is used a foundation to base a research on.

+### Definition of paradata

+Paradata is defined as data that describes the acquisition of data.
+An example of paradata is [...]

+ * Paradata gives extra information.

+### Use of paradata

+Paradata is extra information, that does not necessarily ends up in a scientific article, yet it can be.

+### Results of a research is data

+The results of articles are a form as data, as these are used in other articles.

+### Code of a research is paradata

+These results were acquired using computer code.

+### Article is not paradata

+The article is not paradata.
+An article is metadata about a research.